Admissions Frequently Asked Questions

 - Do you offer an advanced standing program?

-No. All students enter our program at the first-year level.
+No. All students enter our program at the first-year level and must complete the entire three years.

 Minimum eligibility requirements